 At NEOC - the use of canoes and kayaks are included with your stay.
 Please fill out a release form at the front desk before you head out on the lake and wear a life-jacket - which you will find next to the beach area.

-If the lake is choppy, it means the winds are blowing 12-15 mph or higher and we do not allow people to use boats/kayaks at that time due to the high likelihood of the boat taking on water or tipping or getting blown across the lake.
+If the lake is choppy, it means the winds are blowing 12-15 mph or higher and we do not allow people to use boats/kayaks at that time due to the high likelihood of the boat taking on water, tipping, or getting blown across the lake.
 We can tell you the weather forecast at the front desk which will help advise your decision.

-Check-in with the Baxter State Park Authority website for full information.
-You will need a DUPR - day-use parking reservation which you can purchase on their website.
+Check in with the Baxter State Park Authority website for full information.
+You will need a DUPR -Day Use Parking Reservation specifically for Mount Katahdin, which you can purchase on their website.

-Guides, Lookout and trout are close but not immediately adjacent
+Guides Cabin, Lookout Cabin, Hammond Ridge Cabin, and Trout Mountain Cabin are close but not immediately adjacent.

 Katahdin is located in Baxter State Park.
 We are located 8 miles from the South Entrance to Baxter - the Togue Pond Gate.
 There are three trailheads that you can park at to access Katahdin - Roaring Brook, Abol and Katahdin Stream.
 You will need a parking permit to park at these trailheads.

 Parking permits - Day Use Parking Reservation or DUPR cost $5 and can only be purchased from Baxter State Park: